 - Certificate in Teaching English to Speakers of Other Languages (CertTESOL), awarded by Trinity College London.

-Find out more about teaching English as a foreign language.
+Find out more about teaching English abroad.

 Useful for those in the penultimate or final year of an undergraduate degree, a summer internship allows you to build your skills while experiencing the working world.

 Lasting anything from two weeks to three months, gaining a place is as competitive as applying for a job and you should treat it as such.
-Many employers will ask you complete an application form and send a cover letter detailing why you want the internship and what you can offer.
+Many employers ask you to complete an application form and send a cover letter detailing why you want the internship and what you can offer.
 If successful you could then face an assessment centre and interview.

 Formal schemes at large companies will be advertised on their websites, so do some research to see what opportunities there are.
 To see what's available, search summer internships.